 From childhood onward, Rudolf Steiner knew both spiritual and natural worlds.
-His search to integrate these led him to recognize the significance of thinking for spiritual as well as natural scientific research.
-Steiner was a philosopher, artist and scientist whose visions and depth of understanding continue to have a great impact in many practical fields in areas such as education, medicine, agriculture, architecture and the therapeutic arts.
+His search to integrate these led him to recognise the significance of thinking for spiritual as well as natural scientific research.
+Steiner was a philosopher, artist and scientist whose vision and depth of understanding continue to have a great impact in many practical fields in areas such as education, medicine, agriculture, architecture and the therapeutic arts.

-In his many lectures on education Rudolf Steiner delivered a method that helps the child develop faculties which unfold at specific times of life.
-For example, during the kindergarten years it is active play engaging the limbs which is paramount.
-At primary school level, children learn through the imagination as feelings manifest.
+In his many lectures on education, Rudolf Steiner delivered a method that helps the child develop faculties which unfold at specific times of life.
+For example, during the kindergarten years, it is active play engaging the limbs which is paramount.
+At the primary school level, children learn through the imagination as feelings manifest.
 Here there is a need for rhythm which is expressed in music, poetry, the rhythm of the day and so on.
 The secondary school years bring clarity of thinking and a capacity for judgement as the intellect develops.